 Money for research is critical in finding new and effective forms of treatment for brain cancer.
 Therefore, we have partnered with these prestigious cancer centers who are making great strides in finding and developing treatments through their innovative research.
-Through our efforts, we raise money, and donate 100% of the proceeds to help them continue this very important brain cancer research.
+Through your enduring support, we are able to donate 100% of the proceeds to help them continue this very important Glioblastoma brain cancer research.

 Harold C. Simmons has been designated by the National Cancer Institute (NCI) as a comprehensive center, an elite distinction held by only the top-tier cancer centers nationwide.
 The Simmons Cancer Center is the only cancer center in North Texas to attain this prestigious status, which is bestowed by the NCI in recognition of innovative research and excellence in patient care.

 Working with the Director of Development for Cancer Research at UTSW, we have decided to use the money from the Texas Ales for Ashley to support the work of Dr Maher.
 She is doing some great research using spectroscopy to determine if a certain gene is present in the tumor.
 With this information, new therapies and treatment options are available to the patient.
 We will make a three year commitment to fund this important research in North Texas.

 Robert H. Lurie Cancer Center is designated by the National Cancer Institute (NCI) as a comprehensive center, an elite distinction held by only the top-tier cancer centers nationwide.
 The Lurie Cancer Center is the only institution in Chicago that possesses an NCI-supported Brain SPORE.